benedictaudeogu/Projects/BudgetTracker/ReadMe.md

 ## Current Status
 1. Can retrieve transactions and access tokens
+2. Currently working on React side
-2. Currently setting up database to persist jsons
+3. Need to set up database to persist jsons
-3. Will flesh out other features once I am able to save the data
+4. Will flesh out other features once I am able to save the data